 This post is about the American Express® AeroplanPlus® Reserve Card.
 You can read our separate posts on the other three members of this card family, the Amex AeroplanPlus® Card, the AeroplanPlus® Gold Card and the AeroplanPlus® Platinum Card.
 Also, you can read our post on the comparison of the four cards here, where you’ll find all the information you need to choose which one is right for you.

 The American Express® AeroplanPlus® Reserve card is a high-fee, high-reward travel card for Canadians.
 It comes with Maple Leaf Lounge and Priority Pass airport lounge access, a $200 annual travel credit, a complimentary annual partner ticket worth up to 25,000 Aeroplan miles, and Amex Concierge.

-With its impressive 50,000 miles welcome bonus, it’s easy to see why so many Canadians are signing up for this card.
+With its impressive 50,000 miles Welcome Bonus and $200 Air Canada eGift Card when you spend a total of $6,000 in the first six months of Cardmembership, it’s easy to see why so many Canadians are signing up for this card.